MariaTayo/MariaTayo/README.md

 Thank you for coming to my GitHub profile!

-I am passionate about using data and the use of business intelligence to help businesses and key decision makers make more informed and progressive decisions with confidence!
-The goal is to solve problems and to help businesses and teams to boost productivity and efficiency.
+I am passionate about using data and the use of business intelligence to help businesses and key decision makers make more informed decisions with confidence!
+The goal is to solve problems and to help businesses and teams boost productivity and efficiency.

 * 😄 From working as a Litigation Paralegal to working in Tech
 * ✨ Succesfully completed the Data Analytics with Project Management Bootcamp by Niyo Bootcamps.